hashicorp/design-system/website/docs/getting-started/for-engineers.md

 },
 ```

-4. We also **strongly** suggest to add also this configuration in `ember-cli-build.js` to prevent `ember-cli` from trying to over-optimize the generated CSS by changing the order of the CSS declarations ([reference](https://github.com/hashicorp/cloud-ui/pull/3112)):
+4. We also suggest adding this configuration in `ember-cli-build.js` to prevent `ember-cli` from trying to over-optimize the generated CSS by changing the order of the CSS declarations ([reference](https://github.com/hashicorp/cloud-ui/pull/3112)):

 ```js
 minifyCSS: {